murmeli101/Sonic1AutoSplitter/README.md

 Make sure that you have 19 splits in total.
 You can name them whatever you want.

 AutoSplitter resets only when lives go to 0.
-You can always reset manually by unchecking the 'Reset' checkbox.
+You can always reset manually.

 ## Known issues

 - Timer won't start after going to the level select.

-## Tips

-- Timer should also work from a save state if it starts from a game over or if it's made right after starting the game.